Alvinna/aaa/content/rules.md

          M
 ```

-Roles >= 7 count as hit
+Roles >= 8 count as hit

 ### Combat moves:
 * Movement (1mp)
 * Attack  (1mp) - standard attack
 * Deflect (1mp) - add one point to defense
-* Parry-reposte (2mp, + 1tp) - add one point to defense, and if successful, one point to attack (otherwise no attack)
+* Parry-riposte (2mp, + 1tp) - add one point to defense, and if successful, one point to attack plus one TP (otherwise no attack)
-* Heavy attack (2mp) - add two points to attack
+* Heavy attack (2mp) - add one points to attack, hits for 2 hp

 ## Combat system for ship: